Learn how to recover access to your Ring account (without calling Customer Support) if you’ve lost access to verification codes.

 Ring uses third-party vendor Persona to help seamlessly verify your identity so that you can log into your Ring account without needing to contact Customer Support.

-5 simple steps to verify your identity
+Five steps to verify your identity

 - Click Get Started to verify your identity through third-party service provider Persona.